What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Proportionate, targeted responses are usually sufficient

-Clear logic and documentation matter more than sampling volume
+Clear logic matters more than sampling volume

-Early technical advice helps avoid unnecessary escalation
+Early technical advice prevents unnecessary escalation

 Understanding what councils are actually asking for allows project teams to respond efficiently and keep approvals on track.